 The Fund has a non-revolving term credit facility that enables the Fund to borrow up to an amount not exceeding 10% of the gross proceeds raised.
-As at June 30, 2022, the Fund had a loan payable of \$nil.
-The minimum and maximum amounts borrowed during the period were \$nil and \$1.95 million, respectively.
+As at June 30, 2022, the Fund had a loan payable of \$1.9 million representing 6.9% of gross proceeds raised and 10.2% of net assets.
+The minimum and maximum amounts borrowed during the period were \$1.5 million and \$1.9 million, respectively.
 The loan proceeds were used to finance expenses incurred by the Fund, in order to maximize the allocation of initial offering gross proceeds towards the purchase of flow-through shares.
 The credit facility provides the lender with security interest over the assets of the Fund.